aashish-singh004/linux-notes/questions.md

 Once you have created hungry.sh , you are tasked to edit your crontab  and add a new row so that hungry.sh runs every minute.
 Your computer loves data, after all

-Labas ! so lsts solve these above questions
+Labas ! so lets solve these above questions

 Solution 1-